Dragon Tree &

 Optimal Soil & Fertilizer Needs

-When it comes to fertilizing your dragon blood trees, it only needs a tiny bit applied once a year in springtime with a natural fertilizer that has lower doses of NPK (5-10-5).
+When it comes to fertilizing your dragon blood trees, it only needs a tiny bit applied once a year in the spring growing season with a balanced liquid fertilizer that has lower doses of NPK (5-10-5).
 No harsh chemicals here, folks - just pure, natural goodness that lasts longer and encourages nutrient absorption, so your succulent stays happy as a clam.

 So go ahead and give your Dragon's blood plant some love with a good natural fertilizer because when it comes to soil and fertilizers, through experience, we know what works best!